deloachtech/alerts/README.md

 > You can use the [example](https://github.com/deloachtech/alerts/blob/main/example/AlertsHTML.php) provided to get started.

-### Managing Alerts
+### Manager

-Create a class for managing alerts that extends the `AbstractAlertManager` and implement its methods.
+Create a class for managing alerts and resources that extends the `AbstractAlertManager`.
+Use this class to pass other objects to the actual alert interface (i.e. Database).

 ```php